 Amendments to HKAS 21 specify how an entity shall assess whether a currency is exchangeable into another currency and how it shall estimate a spot exchange rate at a measurement date when exchangeability is lacking.
 The amendments require disclosures of information that enable users of financial statements to understand the impact of a currency not being exchangeable.
 Earlier application is permitted.
-When applying the amendments, an entity cannot restate the comparative information.
+When applying the amendments, an entity cannot restate comparative information.
 Any cumulative effect of initially applying the amendments shall be recognised as an adjustment to the opening balance of retained profits or to the cumulative amount of translation differences accumulated in a separate component of equity, where appropriate, at the date of initial application.
-Based on a preliminary assessment, the amendments are not expected to have any significant impact on the Group's financial statements.
+The amendments are not expected to have any significant impact on the Group's financial statements.